During adolescence (from eleven years of age onwards) requirements for many nutrients, including calcium, are increased

 Milk and dairy foods can also contribute towards meeting other increased nutrient requirements for teenagers.
 Cheese, for example, provides protein which is also needed for normal bone growth and development, and milk and yogurt can help towards meeting increased needs for vitamins such as vitamin B2 and vitamin B12

 The nutrient iodine is also important for teenagers to help support normal growth and cognitive function.
-But the latest National Diet and Nutrition Survey* found that 29% of 11 to 18-year-old girls in Northern Ireland don't get enough iodine.
+But the latest National Diet and Nutrition Survey* found low iodine status in 29% of 11- to 18-year-old girls.
 In NI, milk and dairy foods are the main providers of iodine in teenage diets, contributing 44% of intakes.